gabberiel/cytokine_activity/README.md

 Work is inspired by: <https://www.researchgate.net/publication/325035277_Identification_of_cytokine-specific_sensory_neural_signals_by_decoding_murine_vagus_nerve_activity>.

-They also provided the MATLAB code wich only has been slighlty altered for this work.
+Which also provided the MATLAB code wich only has been slighlty altered for this work.

 Neural recordings data as well as raw MATLAB code availible at:
 <https://public.feinsteininstitute.org/cbem/PNAS%20Submission>.

-Find Main Article at <https://www.researchgate.net/publication/325035277_Identification_of_cytokine-specific_sensory_neural_signals_by_decoding_murine_vagus_nerve_activity>.

 ## Dependencies & Instructions